DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00073.md">C00073</a></td>
 <td>Inoculate populations through media literacy training</td>
 <td>Use training to build the resilience of at-risk populations.
 Educate on how to handle info pollution.
 Push out targeted education on why it's pollution.
 Build cultural resistance to false content, e.g. cultural resistance to bullshit.
 Influence literacy training, to inoculate against “cult” recruiting.
 Media literacy training: leverage librarians / library for media literacy training.
 Inoculate at language.
 Strategic planning included as inoculating population has strategic value.
-Example is the "Learn to Discern" Program, funded by the Canadian government, operated in Ukraine from July 2015 to March 2016.
-The program trained 15,000 Ukrainians in ‘’safe, informed media consumption techniques,’’ including avoiding emotional manipulation, verifying sources, identifying hate speech, verifying expert credentials, detecting censorship, and debunking news, photos, and videos.”
-Example: NGO Baltic Centre for Media Excellence, with some international funding, provides training to journalists in the Baltics and conducts media literacy training in the region.
-In addition to helping journalists avoid becoming “unwitting multipliers of misleading information,” the organization works with school teachers in the region to help them “decode media and incorporate media research into teaching.” concepts of media literacy to a mass audience that authorities launch a public information campaign that teaches the program will take time to develop and establish impact, recommends curriculum-based training.
+Concepts of media literacy to a mass audience that authorities launch a public information campaign that teaches the program will take time to develop and establish impact, recommends curriculum-based training.
 Covers detect, deny, and degrade. </td>
 <td>M001 - resilience</td>
 <td>TA01 Strategic Planning</td>
 <td>D02</td>